daveprowse/vac-course/lab-09/09-instructions.md

 `vault server -dev`

-Then, export the Vault address and main Vault token as environment variables.
+Then, export the Vault address and the root token ID as environment variables.
 (I suggest doing this in two terminals.)

 ` export VAULT_ADDR=http://127.0.0.1:8200`

-> Note: Do not export the root token ID yet.
+` export VAULT_TOKEN=<token_id>`

 Verify that the Vault is running with a `vault status` command.